 Walmart is a retail shopping corporation founded in 1962.
 It is the world’s largest company by revenue, with over USD 500 billion in 2019*.
 Online sales in 2019 accounted for 8% of Walmart’s total revenue, although this is expected to increase to 11% in 2020**.

 This case study analyses

-74,500 reviews containing unstructured text comments from a 12 month period
+74,500 reviews containing unstructured text comments over a 12 month period.

 To help Walmart understand